SleekwareDB/sleekwaredb/README.md

 - [Codeigniter](https://github.com/bcit-ci/CodeIgniter) -  Open Source PHP Framework (originally from EllisLab)

 #### Frontend
-- [AdminLTE](https://adminlte.io) - AdminLTE Bootstrap Admin Dashboard Template
-- Or give your idea!
+- Or give your idea on [Discussions](https://github.com/SleekwareDB/sleekwaredb/discussions/categories/ideas)!

 ### 💡 As a Scientist
 As an active contributor by providing practical suggestions and ideas that can be useful for the community.
 Visit [Discussions](https://github.com/SleekwareDB/sleekwaredb/discussions/categories/ideas) Page